 - In the Certify Navigation pane, click Projects.
-The Projects window opens.

-- 2 In the Summary pane, select a project.

-- 3 Click the Hooks tab.
+The Projects window appears. - 2 In the Summary pane, select a project. - 3 Click the Hooks tab. - 4 Right-click in the Hooks tab and select Add Hook.

-- Right-click in the Hooks tab and select Add Hook.The Select Hooks dialog opens.
+The Select Hooks dialog box appears.

-- 5 Select a hook in the Summary pane.

-- 6 Click OK.
+- 5 Select a hook in the Summary pane. - 6 Click OK.

 The hook is added to the project and appears in the Hooks tab.
-Also, the Jira option appears in the right-click menu option Send To in the Results Viewer Summary pane.
+Also, the Jira option appears in the rightclick menu option Send To in the Results Viewer Summary pane.